 It’s unfortunate that some people choose to publish fake news like this.
 The reason being is that Genesis Casino has a refer a friend system which some individuals seem to abuse.
 I have a good connection to Genesis Casino and told them about the aforementioned article and they will try to track down the user to terminate the credits he/she earned.

 There is a happy end after all

-After all, Genesis Casino is a really good online casino.
+After all, Genesis Casino is a really good online casino, not the best online casino in India but really good.
 I have written a 3000-word long review of Genesis where you can find out more about their payment options, games selection and much more.